muhaj/gridsome-forestry/README.md

 ## Forestry (Content Management)

-This project has been pre-configured to work with Forestry, just import your repository ✨
+This project has been pre-configured to work with Forestry, just import your :whale: repository ✨
 Any changes you make will be commited back to the repo, and deployed if you're using Netlify.

 <p>